 Traveling to Dubrovnik by train

 Bad news for train lovers!
 Croatia’s rail network connects all major Croatian cities, except Dubrovnik.
 If you want to visit Dubrovnik, you will have to travel by train to Split.
-What’s worse, the Ploce to Sarajevo train ceased any service lately.
+What’s worse, the Ploce to Sarajevo train ceased their service too.

 Traveling to Dubrovnik by bus

 This is the most popular and cheapest way of get to South Dalmatia.
-Travel time from Split is about 4 and a half hours, but it depends of the traveling season and potential delays at the Neum Corridor.
+Travel time from Split is about 4 and a half hours, but it depends on the season and potential delays in summer.

 Traveling to Dubrovnik by ferry

-Since this year there is no direct ferry connections between the two cities (Split to Dubrovnik).
-Last year there was the summer schedule from Split to Dubrovnik county ferries, usually scheduled by state ferry company (Jadrolinija), but from 2015 this connection has been definitely abolished.
+Since this year there is no direct car ferry connections between the two cities (Split to Dubrovnik).
+There used to be a summer ferry schedule from Split to Dubrovnik county by state ferry company (Jadrolinija), but since 2015 this connection has been definitely abolished.

 For foot passengers there is a daily catamaran connection from Split that connect also Hvar, Korcula and Mljet island.
 These connections are a perfect way to travel for island hoping lovers.